zhengyup/tp/docs/UserGuide.md

 **Notes about the command format:**<br>

+* All commands are case-insensitive.
+So - SORT, sort or SoRt - have no difference whatsoever in behaviour.<br>

 * Words in `UPPER_CASE` are **parameters** which you will type in.<br>
     ```
     add n/COMPANY_NAME r/ROLE c/CYCLE